Transverse-mode coupling and diffraction loss in tunable Fabry-P\'erot microcavities: Experimental Results

 \section{Experimental Results}

 We study the cavity performance by measuring the finesse for each accessible axial mode order.
-To ensure that local variations of the mirror coating of the planar mirror do not influence the result, we determine the finesse at 25 different positions within an area of $30\times 30$\um~on the planar mirror and evaluate the most prevalent value.
+To ensure that local variations of the mirror coating of the planar mirror do not influence the result, we determine the finesse at 25 different positions within an area of $30\times 30\,\mu$m on the planar mirror and evaluate the most prevalent value.
 Diffraction loss, which arises as result of mode mixing, leads to a decreased finesse according to

-where $ T $ denotes the total transmission of the mirrors, $ A $ the total absorption loss, and $D$ the diffraction loss due to the micromirror.
+where $ T $ denotes the total transmission of both mirrors, $ A $ the total absorption loss, and $D$ the diffraction loss due to the micromirror.
 In our experiment $ T+A \approx 100 $~ppm.

-A typical measurement of the finesse of the fundamental mode as a function of mirror separation is shown in Fig.\ 2.
-In such measurements, we typically observe three different regimes: For small mirror separation $ d\lesssim r_c/4 $, (axial mode number $ q<130 $ for the measurement shown), the finesse stays approximately constant with only a slight overall decline.
+A typical measurement of the finesse of the fundamental mode as a function of mirror separation is shown in Fig.\ \ref{fig:Finesse}.
+To obtain the quality factor $ Q $ of the cavity, we imprint sidebands as frequency markers using an EOM.
+The exact cavity length needed for determining the finesse from $ Q $ is inferred from the transmission spectra of two lasers of known wavelength.
+In such measurements, we typically observe three different regimes: For small mirror separation $ d\lesssim r_c^{(x)}/4 $, (axial mode number $ q<130 $ for the measurement shown), the finesse stays approximately constant with only a slight overall decline.
 For intermediate mirror separations, individual axial mode numbers $ q $ show large additional loss.
-For mirror separations $d\gtrsim r_c/2$, an abrupt drop of the cavity transmission and finesse is observed, with few moderately-working mode orders appearing for larger $d$.
+For mirror separations $d\gtrsim r_c^{(x)}/2$, an abrupt drop of the cavity transmission and finesse is observed, with few moderately-working mode orders appearing for larger $d$.